 If you have private health, chances are you’re covered for extras.
 Check your policy, and be sure to use the allied-health benefits you’re entitled to and, to be honest, already paying for – whether that’s optometry, dentistry, physiotherapy, or others.

-Call it spring cleaning, or Marie Kondo-ing, we bet there’s things in your house that you don’t need anymore.
+Call it spring cleaning, or Marie Kondo-ing, we bet there are things in your house that you don’t need anymore.
 Next time you clean out your wardrobe or kitchen cupboards, or even replace your curtains, try selling the things you’re getting rid of before you donate them.

 Bonus tip!
 Once you’ve de-cluttered, challenge yourself to have a no-spending week.
 If you do this every few months, you’ll be surprised how much you can save when you don’t buy your lunches and use up the food in your pantry and fridge instead of getting takeaway on a Tuesday night.
 Most kids love a living room picnic, which is a great way to use up leftovers and random odds and ends.

 Almost every state and territory in Australia has a container deposit scheme where you get money back for returning recyclable drinks containers (check what you can recycle where you live here).
 Keep some crates in the carport to put your empty containers in and, once a year, or whenever the crates get full, take them to your local depot, collect your money and then drive straight to the bank to deposit it into your savings!
 Good for the environment AND your bank balance.

 If you’re serious about hitting your savings goals, whether it’s for a new car, a house deposit, or even retirement, here’s three healthy habits you may want to start implementing now.

 1. Separate your savings